tokeh/bdd_tutorial/README.md

 in the editor (if the right plug-ins are installed) and the corresponding tests are failing.

 ###Cucumber with Scala
-Features are written in *Gherkin* and stores in *.feature* files.
+Features are written in *Gherkin* and stored in *.feature* files.
 Gherkin uses the BDD *Given-When-Then* pattern:
 ```
 Feature: Book search
   To allow a customer to find his favourite books quickly, the library must offer multiple ways